josephsl/wintenApps/readme.md

 * Notifications such as file downloads are now announced.
 * In Creators Update, NVDA will no longer announce "WebRuntime Content View" when going to another site.

+## People

+* When searching for contacts, a sound will play if there are search results.

 ## Settings